dreambo8563/vue-storage-watcher/README.md

 this.$ls.set("token", "abccc")
 ```

-the value will be save in storage with the **prefix** + key
+the value will be saved in storage with the **prefix** + key
-and emit the change value to all the subscriber of this key
+and emit the changes to all the subscribers.

-> you also can give the key an expire duration with unit of ms
+> you also can give the key an expire duration with the unit of ms

 ```js
 this.$ls.set("token", "abccc", 3000)
 ```

-the will be expried in 3s, you will get null after that.
+the key will be expried in 3s, you will get null after that.

 #### get